Cahn-C/DevOps-Engineer-Basics/Linux Boot Sequence.md

 <br>

-To check the init system use
+To check the init system
 ```
 ls -l /sbin/init
 ```